mike-ward/mike-ward.github.io/_posts/2007-04-23-adding-information-to-exceptions.md

 ---
 layout: post
-title:  Adding Information to Exceptions
+title: 'Adding Information to Exceptions'
 ---
 This is an excerpt of a post from Marc Brooks about [Exception Handling in .NET](http://musingmarc.blogspot.com/2005/09/exception-handling-in-net-some-general.html).